What is the Church’s relationship to the New Covenant?

 For Covenant theologians, who in various ways merge Israel with the Church, the task seem easy to just say the church is under the New Covenant.
 To them the Church invariably replaces Israel, and the blessings flow naturally to a new people of God.
 God is seemingly forever done with ethnic Israel, and therefore it easily fits that the Church is under the New Covenant.
 This is not to imply that the Covenant theologian has an easier doctrinal pathway overall.
 It is true that his task seems easier with regard to this one facet of interpretation (ie… the church’s relation to the NC).
 After all it just SEEMS right to say the church is under the NC.
 But in a broader sweep of his hermeneutic, one quickly finds that the Covenant Theologian is forced to allegorize in some important areas to make things “fit” his theological grid.

-On the other hand, a resurgence of judaizing in our day (Hebrew Roots teachers, and such), have shown an increased desire to merge things and promote a "one people of God" mindset, forgetting that Israel and the Church are different things in God's program.
+On the other hand, historical lawkeeping Christendom, and a resurgence of judaizing in our day (Hebrew Roots teachers, and such), have shown an increased desire to merge things and promote a "one people of God" mindset, forgetting that Israel and the Church are different things in God's program.
 DIspensational truth is needed today more than ever.

 The ground we are reviewing, is admittedly a challenge for the Dispensationalist.
-But in reality it is a broader issue of the whole approach to interpreting scripture.
+This is moreso because of popular thinking (ie...New Testament = New Covenant)...
+In reality it is a broader issue of the whole approach to interpreting scripture.
 The value of a consistent grammatical-historical hermeneutic is at stake.

 If the Church replaces Israel, then the New Covenant is for the Church, Ethnic Israel is set aside forever.

 If the Church is a new thing in God’s program, distinct from Israel, then the role of the Church with regard to the New Covenant is more difficult to identify.